rxg/biers/README.md

-# Biers: Bayesian Inference Engines that Rethink Statistics #
+# Biers: Bayesian Inference Engines for Rethinking Statistics #

 > "Give me some beers and I'll give you an impromptu lecture about
 > that some time."